Proven-Paradox/shaper-system/Handbook.md

 When you strike a foe for the first time in a round with a single target Attack or Spell, you gain a point of One Against Many.
 If you attack a different target in the same round, you increase your Physical or Mental Attack by your One Against Many stacks.

 **Prepared Strike** [Ambusher]
-Attacks you make against targets who have not yet acted in combat have Double Boon 2.
-The Double Boon amount increases every Hero Tier (to Double Boon 3 at Tier 2, Double Boon 4 at Tier 3, and so on).
+Attacks you make against targets who have not yet acted in combat have Boon 2.
+The Boon amount increases every Hero Tier (to Boon 3 at Tier 2, Boon 4 at Tier 3, and so on).

 **Safe Strike** [Harrier]
 If you have Cover or are in the same space as an ally who has Taunt, any damage you deal on your turn is increased by your Finesse (after applying multipliers).
 This benefit increases as you raise your Hero Tier: the damage increases by an amount equal to your Finesse each Hero Tier (so Finesse x 2 at Hero Tier 2, Finesse x 3 at Hero Tier 3, and so on).